neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 	In order to provide the functionality that you can just use ``new`` to create new prototype objects, a lot of advanced things happen behind the scenes.

-	FLOW3 internally copies all classes to another file, and appends ``_Original`` to their class name.
+	TYPO3 Flow internally copies all classes to another file, and appends ``_Original`` to their class name.
 Then, it creates a new class under the original name where all the magic is happening.